smarter-sh/community/committee-code-of-conduct/election.md

 * Candidate commits to putting the interests of the community above the interests of their employer for all Code of Conduct Committee activities.
 * Is generally a responsible human
-* Does not have to be part of the Kubernetes or CNCF community
+* Does not have to be part of the Smarter or CNCF community
 * Characteristics which would be nice in any nominations:
   * Previous experience on an Ethics Committee or Code of Conduct Committee is appreciated
   * Has demonstrated integrity, professionalism, and positive influence within the community is appreciated
-  * Experience with the tools which we use to communicate (Zoom, Slack, GitHub, etc.) within the Kubernetes community is appreciated
+  * Experience with the tools which we use to communicate (Zoom, Slack, GitHub, etc.) within the Smarter community is appreciated

 ### Election process